 High-purity alumina (HPA) is a processed premium non-metallurgical alumina product characterised by its purity level – i.e. 99.99% (4N), 99.999% (5N).
 The market price, application and performance of HPA varies widely according to its degree of purity.

-HPA is mainly used for its superior properties, such as corrosion and scratch resistance, high brightness, and its ability to withstand extreme temperatures.
-It is used as a base material in the manufacture of sapphire substrates for applications such as light emitting diodes (LEDs), in the manufacture of artificial sapphire glass (eg mobile phone and television screens) and in certain battery and power storage components; artificial gemstones; and special space, aeronautical and medical applications.
+HPA is mainly used for its superior properties and characteristics, such as corrosion and scratch resistance, high brightness, and its ability to withstand extreme temperatures.
+It is used as a base material in the manufacture of sapphire substrates for applications such as light emitting diodes (LEDs), in the manufacture of artificial sapphire glass (eg mobile phone and television screens) and in certain battery and power storage components, artificial gemstones and special space, aeronautical and medical applications.

 These product sectors are all high-end markets that are expected to show continued strong year on year growth.